Website icon Xpert.Digital

 Fresh storage and cold storage Weak points in the cold chain: The key and foundation to efficiency and sustainability

-Fresh storage and cold storage Weak points in the cold chain: The key and foundation to efficiency and sustainability - Image: Xpert.Digital
+Fresh produce storage and refrigerated storage: Weak points in the cold chain – The key and foundation to efficiency and sustainability – Image: Xpert.Digital

-Sustainable cooling technologies: Optimization of energy consumption in warehouses
+Sustainable cooling technologies: Optimizing energy consumption in warehouses

-The planning and operation of fresh and cold storage facilities pose particular challenges for energy efficiency.
-Ultimately, it's about storing sensitive foods and other temperature-sensitive goods under optimal conditions while keeping energy consumption and environmental impact as low as possible.
-A well-thought-out energy concept forms the indispensable basis - from the first planning phase through construction to ongoing operation.
-It helps to identify energy losses, uncover savings potential and set the course for sustainable and economical operation.
+The planning and operation of refrigerated and cold storage facilities present particular challenges in terms of energy efficiency.
+Ultimately, the goal is to store sensitive foodstuffs and other temperature-sensitive goods under optimal conditions while simultaneously minimizing energy consumption and environmental impact.
+A well-thought-out energy concept forms the essential foundation – from the initial planning phase through construction to ongoing operation.
+It helps to identify energy losses, uncover potential savings, and pave the way for sustainable and economical operation.

-Where is the energy lost? – Weak point analysis in cold storage
+Where is energy being lost? – Weak point analysis in cold storage

-Before concrete measures can be taken to save energy, the energy weak points of a cold storage facility must be identified.
-Where is cold lost, where unwanted heat penetrates and where is energy used inefficiently?
+Before concrete energy-saving measures can be implemented, it is essential to identify the energy weaknesses of a cold storage facility.
+Where is cold air lost, where does unwanted heat penetrate, and where is energy used inefficiently?

 Typical weak points in the cold chain

-Inadequate insulation of walls, ceilings, floors and doors leads to a constant flow of heat from outside to inside.
-The refrigeration system has to constantly fight against this heat loss, which increases energy consumption.
+Inadequate insulation of walls, ceilings, floors, and doors leads to a constant flow of heat from the outside to the inside.
+The cooling system has to constantly fight against this heat loss, which drives up energy consumption.

 Leaks

-Gaps and joints on doors, windows, gates and ducts act like thermal bridges.
+Gaps and joints around doors, windows, gates, and penetrations act like thermal bridges.
 Even small leaks can lead to significant energy losses.

 Inefficient refrigeration technology

-Outdated refrigeration systems, incorrectly dimensioned components or inadequate control of cold generation and distribution cause unnecessary energy losses.
+Outdated refrigeration systems, incorrectly dimensioned components, or inadequate control of refrigeration generation and distribution cause unnecessary energy losses.

 Heat input through use

-Every opening of doors and gates, the storage and retrieval of goods, the lighting and the use of industrial trucks in the cold storage facility lead to heat input, which must be compensated for by the refrigeration system.
+Every opening of doors and gates, the storage and retrieval of goods, the lighting and the use of industrial trucks in the cold storage facility result in a heat input that must be compensated for by the refrigeration system.

-The waste heat generated during cooling has enormous potential for savings.
-If it is released into the environment unused, valuable energy is lost.
+The waste heat generated during refrigeration offers enormous potential for savings.
+If it is released unused into the environment, valuable energy is lost.

-A holistic energy concept for fresh and cold storage takes into account various energy criteria and shows optimization potential:
+A holistic energy concept for fresh and cold storage facilities takes into account various energy criteria and identifies optimization potential:

 1. Power consumption

-At over 70%, electricity consumption accounts for the lion's share of the total energy requirements of a cold storage facility.
-The main consumers are the refrigeration system, lighting and the office and social rooms.
+Electricity consumption accounts for over 70% of the total energy demand of a cold storage facility.
+The main consumers are the refrigeration system, lighting, and office and break rooms.

 Optimization potential